mo7amedElfadil/bidOps/docs/ops.md

 | `web` | 8080 | BidOps Web UI |
 | `collectors` | (internal) | Award collectors server (Playwright) |
 | `workers` | (internal) | BullMQ worker for SLA ticks, notification/email batches, and queued collector jobs |

+### Job queue

+The `workers` service listens on the Redis-backed BullMQ queue called `bidops-default`.
+API endpoints such as `POST /awards/collect` and `/tenders/collect` enqueue `collect-awards` or `collect-tenders` jobs via `enqueueAwardCollector`/`enqueueTenderCollector`, and the worker delegates them to the collectors service through `COLLECTORS_URL`.
+The same queue can host other heavy/async workloads you may add later (SLA/notification bursts, tracker imports, parser/OCR jobs, AI extraction slices, etc.) so that the API stays responsive while background work is serialized through Redis.

 ### Optional Services